Clément Michelin

-Clément Jérôme Michelin (born 11 May 1997) is a French professional footballer who plays as a right-back for club Racing de Santander.
+Clément Jérôme Michelin (born 11 May 1997) is a French professional footballer who plays as a right-back for Swiss Super League club Basel.
 He previously represented France at under-17, under-18, under-19, under-20, and Olympic level.

 Career

 Toulouse

 Michelin made his debut for Ligue 1 side Toulouse on 20 September 2016 against Lille, replacing Issiaga Sylla after 61 minutes in a 2–1 away win.

 Lens

 On 11 June 2019, Michelin signed a three-year contract with French club Lens.

 AEK Athens

 On 5 August 2021, Michelin signed a four-year contract with Greek club AEK Athens.

 Racing Santander

 On 5 August 2024, after a two-year spell at Bordeaux, Michelin joined Spanish Segunda División side Racing de Santander on a two-year deal.

+Valladolid

+On 2 February 2026, Michelin was loaned to fellow second division side Real Valladolid until June.
+On 9 June, he signed a permanent two-year deal with the club, but terminated his link on 1 September.

+Basel

+On 8 September 2026, Michelin signed a two-season contract with Basel in Switzerland.